GetSetAbhi/Multithreading-Problems/Async_File_Reader_And_Writer/MemoryLimitedBufferedReader/README.md

 # Reading a file chunk asynchronously

+'MemoryLimitedChink' project demonstrates a simple asynchronous file reader in which we set a configurable chunk limit on buffered reader.

 To understand the code in this project we first need have an understanding of BufferedReader.

 ## Purpose of BufferedReader